Piper Alpha: Occidental “never ever apologised.”

 The front page of the same edition of The Glasgow Herald that carried Lord Cullen’s appointment was headlined “No gas leak before the blast, says OccidentalLINK .

 This rush to proclaim their innocence by Occidental was telling and contradicted reports given in phone calls from the rig to two girls.
-These calls were rather surpisingly pushed to page 3 as was a specific report from the girlfriend of a welder who died on the blast rig headed: “Welder who lost his life warned about gas leak, says girlfriend”.
+These calls were rather surprisingly pushed to page 3, as was a specific report from the girlfriend of a welder who died on the blast rig headed: “Welder who lost his life warned about gas leak, says girlfriend”.
 LINK

 Reports of gas leaks on Piper Alpha were plentiful and not confined to the tabloid press with the New Scientist of 14 July reporting that workers had smelled gas leaks two days before the explosion.
 LINK